iterative/mlem.ai/content/docs/get-started/index.md

 </details>

-You can now either use the Docker image locally, or push it to a container registry for publishing and distribution using standard Docker workflows.
-Let's `docker run` the server on our machine, for example:
+You can either use the Docker image locally, or push it to a container registry for publishing and distribution using standard Docker workflows.
+Let's [`docker run`] the server on our machine, for example:

 ```cli
 $ docker run -p 8080:8080 mlem-model:latest